 It’s a fitting time for motor carriers to review the fundamentals of driving in inclement weather during safety meetings – things like slowing down, not following too closely, etc. It’s also a great time for carriers to harness the power of telematics and fleet management technology to support fleet safety and efficiency throughout the winter months.

 Keep reading to learn how telematics can help you and your drivers get through the winter driving season safely and successfully.

 A roadside breakdown is never good.
 It’s even worse when it occurs amid winter driving conditions.
 The dangers posed by brake failures, blown tires and mechanical issues only increase when they occur on slick or icy roads.

 And roadside failures tend to rise during winter, according to Heavy Duty Trucking, which also reports that the cost of roadside repairs has steadily increased in recent years.
 The most common roadside repairs include tires, brakes, lighting, power plants and exhaust systems.

 That’s why it’s important for carriers to be proactive with tracking and scheduling maintenance.
-Using software that tracks your fleet’s service history and sends automated maintenance alerts, such as EROAD’s Service and Vehicle Maintenance Solution, can help reduce roadside breakdowns and costly unplanned repairs.
+Using software that tracks your fleet’s service history and sends automated maintenance alerts, such as EROAD’s fleet maintenance solution, can help reduce roadside breakdowns and costly unplanned repairs.